jonahbanks1/Time-series-analysis./README.md

 # Time-series-analysis.
 Evaluating household power consumption.

-Time series data is such that a contains two main sets of information: the time and date data and the dependent variables.
+The dataset for this project is available for free on kaggle: https://www.kaggle.com/datasets/uciml/electric-power-consumption-data-set/

+Extact the zip folder to path and open using your preferred library.

-In this demonstration, I analyzed household power consumption per minute of a family across a span of 6 years.
+In this demonstration, I analyzed household power consumption data spanning 6 years.

-Exploratory analysis revealed trends in the data which was modeled using ARIMA, and I used the model to make predictions to a high accuracy.
-All the code used in the project is attached for convenience.
+the data patterns were modelled and plotted using 2d plots.

+Using the avaialable models, we can make some prediction of what the future datapoints might be.

+cheers,

+@Jonah_emeka.